AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/sites-cloud-changes.md

 The initiator of such actions can check their status in a new UI at `/mnt/overlay/dam/gui/content/asyncjobs.html`.
 -->

-Puede ver el estado de los trabajos asincrónicos desde el [tablero Operaciones en segundo plano](/help/operations/asynchronous-jobs.md).
+Puede ver el estado de los trabajos asíncronos en el [tablero Operaciones en segundo plano](/help/operations/asynchronous-jobs.md).

 >[!NOTE]
 >